 Rebecca Sell, Marketing and Publicity Manager

-Rebecca Sell first visited New Orleans from her native Midwest in 2002 and immediately realized that she wasn’t just on vacation, she was home.
-Rebecca brings a decade of journalism, tourism, marketing, non-profit, and management experience to FQFI; she is also a licensed tour guide who conducts walking tours of the French Quarter.
+Rebecca Sell brings over a decade of journalism, tourism, marketing, non-profit, and management experience to FQFI; she is also a licensed tour guide who conducts walking tours of the French Quarter.
 Rebecca has been published in several regional publications including New Orleans Magazine and Southern Woman.
 She resides in the historic Bywater and can be found parading with the Krewe de Jeanne d’Arc, Krewe Delusion, and the Muffalottas in her free time.

 Erin Stover, Musician Sponsorship and Merchandise Manager

 Erin first joined French Quarter Festivals, Inc. as an office volunteer and quickly worked her way up to Volunteer Coordinator.
-As Merchandise Manager, Erin’s keen sense of aesthetics keeps the FQF store stocked with an array of options that let fans show their love for the Festival.
-Erin began her professional career at Avnet Computers where she managed the day to day facility-related operations at one of their largest call centers.
+As Merchandise Manager, Erin’s fashion sense keeps the FQF store stocked with an array of options that let fans show their love for the Festival.
+Erin began her professional career at Avnet Computers where she managed the day-to-day facility-related operations at one of their largest call centers.
 Her career then took her to Denver, Colorado.
 In 2009 Erin moved to New Orleans to be closer to her family and the city she loves.
 In her free time, she enjoys parading with the NOLA Cherry Bombs and spending time with her family.